Bascervill History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Bascervill is one of the many new names that came to England following the Norman Conquest of 1066.
 The Bascervill family lived in Herefordshire, although the name is derived from the area of the family's residence sometime prior to the 1066 invasion.
 The family was formerly from Boscherville in Eure, Normandy.
-CITATION[CLOSE]

 Early Origins of the Bascervill family